nimzoking/bookstore/readme.md

 Need to look at updating Django to 2.2.4 due to vulnerabilities Note - issue with Secret Key if is contains "$"

+Chapter 8 - complete
+Chapter 9 - complete - need to sign up for e-mail, and configure to use e-mail back end.